Electronic tuner: Strobe tuners

-The first strobe tuner dates back to 1936 and was originally made by the Conn company; it was called the Stroboconn and was produced for approximately 40 years.
-However, these strobes are now mainly collector pieces.
-They had 12 strobe discs, driven by one motor.
+The first strobe tuner was produced in 1936 by Conn.
+It was at first sold as Conn's "Chromatic Stroboscope." then, beginning in the 1940s, as the Stroboconn.
+It was manufactured into the 1960s but is mainly a collector piece at present.
+The front panel had 12 strobe discs, driven by one motor.
 The gearing between discs was a very close approximation to the 12th root of two ratio.
-This tuner had an electrically driven temperature-compensated tuning fork; the electrical output of this fork was amplified to run the motor.
+This tuner had an electrically driven temperature-compensated tuning fork.
+The electrical output of this fork was amplified to run the motor.
 The fork had sliding weights, an adjustment knob, and a dial to show the position of the weights.
 These weights permitted setting it to different reference frequencies (such as A_{4} = 435 Hz), although over a relatively narrow range, perhaps a whole tone.
 When set at A_{4} = 440 Hz the tuning fork produced a 55 Hz signal, which drove the four-pole 1650 RPM synchronous motor to which the A disc was mounted.
 (The other discs were all gear-driven off of this one.)
 Incoming audio was amplified to feed a long neon tube common to all 12 discs.
-Wind instrument players and repair people liked this tuner because it needed no adjustment to show different notes.
-Anyone who had to move this tuner around was less inclined to like it because of its size and weight: two record-player-sized cases of 30-40 pounds each.
+Wind instrument players and repair people liked this tuner because it needed no adjustment to show different notes; though portable, its total weight was 68 pounds.